michel2323/juliacon2020/paper.md

 Assuming that other vendors will provide such batched BLAS APIs, this code is portable to other GPU architectures.

 # Performance Example

-To get an impression of the use case for this solver we show a 30,000 bus system case from the ARPA-E GO competition.
+To get an impression of the use case for this solver we consider a 30,000 bus system case from the ARPA-E GO competition.
+We show how the convergence of the BiCGSTAB algorithm is impacted by the number of blocks in the Jacobi preconditioner.
+By choosing appropriately the number of blocks, we observe that the iterative solver takes 0.55s to solve the linear system on the GPU.
+As a comparison, LAPACK takes 0.22s to solve the system on the CPU, and CUSOLVER (with `csrlsvqr`) takes 2.70s.

 ![Dense block Jacobi preconditioner \label{fig:preconditioner}](figures/usecase.png){ width=300px }